Overview of the dVRK Community

 The da Vinci Research Kit (dVRK) is a community effort supporting research in the field of telerobotic surgery.
 The Intuitive Foundation supports this effort by sponsoring hardware from retired first-generation da Vinci Surgical Systems that can be repurposed to assemble research platforms that explore innovative new concepts in minimally-invasive surgery.
-This shared research platform supports collaboration across university groups in order to stimulate and accelerate research in the field.
+This shared research platform supports collaboration across university groups to stimulate and accelerate research in the field.

-At present, there are da Vinci Research Kits at over thirty universities in ten countries worldwide.
-These kits support a broad range of research from the exploration of innovative new ways of performing information- and image-guided surgery to developing novel surgical instrumentation, intuitive user interfaces, and even to study futuristic surgical task automation methods and their potential impacts.
+At present, there are dVRKs at more than 30 universities in 10 countries worldwide.
+These kits support a broad range of research, from the exploration of innovative new ways of performing information- and image-guided surgeries to developing novel surgical instrumentation, innovative user interfaces, and even futuristic surgical task automation methods and their potential impacts.

 The dVRK contains several of the fundamental components of a robot-assisted minimally-invasive surgery system, including instrument manipulators as well as surgeon interface elements such as a stereo viewer along with hand and foot-pedal controls.
 These components can be combined to build a functional telerobotic surgery system that can be customized for non-clinical research.
 The dVRK should not be considered a turn-key system.
 Rather, it is a series of building blocks that multi-disciplinary engineering teams can use to build and test research prototypes.

 There are currently two dVRK community wiki sites: